How to Become a Peer Recovery Specialist

 7 Steps To Becoming a Peer Support Specialist

-The steps to becoming a peer support specialist are faster and more straightforward than the steps to become a regular substance abuse counselor.
-But that doesn’t mean they are any easier—just hard in a different way.
+The steps to becoming a peer support specialist are faster and more straightforward than the steps to becoming a regular substance abuse counselor.
+But that doesn’t mean they are any easier, just hard in a different way.

-Each state regulates peer support specialists differently and so the specific details of this process will shift slightly depending on where you are located.
-You will find all of the basics are similar, though.
-And these steps will walk you through each of them.
+Each state regulates peer support specialists differently, and so the specific details of this process will shift slightly depending on where you are located.
+You’ll find all of the basics are similar, though.
+These steps will walk you through each of them.

 1. Fully Recover From Your Own Experience with Addiction

-This is the first step, the hardest, and the one that no one wishes they had taken… you, or someone close to you, must have experienced a substance use disorder.
+This is the first step, the hardest and the one no one wishes they had taken.
+You, or someone close to you, must have experienced a substance use disorder.

 In some states, personal lived experience in recovering from a substance use disorder is required.